hackc4t/tryhackme-journey/rooms/security-engineer/introduction-to-security-engineering/identify-and-access-management.md

   By integrating logging and SIEM, organisations can better understand their system and network activity and oversee potential threats.
 This integration enables organisations to identify and respond to security threats more effectively.

   Furthermore, the integration of logging and SIEM provides additional benefits such as compliance reporting and forensic investigations.
 Compliance reporting is an essential part of any organisation’s security framework, and logging helps organisations meet reporting requirements by collecting data necessary for audits.
 Forensic investigations are crucial in identifying the source and cause of a security incident.
 Logging and SIEM solutions enable organisations to conduct forensic investigations by providing a detailed system and network activity history.

+  Answer the questions below

   | Question | Answer |
   |-----------|--------|